Quantum Damping of Cosmological Shear: A New Prediction from Loop Quantum Cosmologies

-To further demonstrate that the behavior given by Eq.~(\ref{eq12}) is {\em universal}, we have studied various cases with different initial conditions and different matter fields beyond the dust case shown in {}Fig.~\ref{mLQC-dust} and found that the above results are robust. {}For example, besides the case of dust considered above, we have also considered the cases of a radiation field $\rho_R = {\rho_R^{(0)}}{v^{-4/3}}$, a free massless scalar field, as well as a scalar field with an ekpyrotic potential (EKP) \cite{Cai:2012va,McNamara:2022dmf}, and a polynomial chaotic potential (PCP) \cite{Kallosh:2025ijd}, given respectively by \bqn \lb{eq13} V(\phi) = \eqn where $(V_0, p, \beta)$ and $(\alpha_{1}, \alpha_2, m)$ are free parameters of the models.
-In particular, choosing $\alpha_1 = 0.14$, $\alpha_2 = 6.644\times 10^{-3}$ and $m = 1.26 \times 10^{-6}\; m_{\rm Pl}$, it was shown \cite{Kallosh:2025ijd} that the PCP model fits recent cosmic microwave background observations very well~\cite{ACT:2025fju}.
-In the following, we shall choose $(V_0, p, \beta) = (0.00366, 0.1, 5)$ for the EKP model, in order to ensure $c^{\text{eff}}_3(t_i)<0$ (ensuring that our initial conditions set in the pre-bounce phase indeed correspond to those for a Bianchi I universe), while keeping the same choice for $\alpha_{1, 2}$ and $m$ as those adopted in \cite{Kallosh:2025ijd}.
-For such choices, we find that in the case with an EKP potential, similar to the case shown in \cite{McNamara:2022dmf}, two bounces appear, while in the other three cases only a single bounce exists.
-Like in the dust case, in all these four cases we still find that all $a_i(t)$ and $a(t)$ grow dramatically after the bounce and soon reach their macroscopic sizes.
-In {}Fig.~\ref{fig2}, we show $\sigma^2(t)$ for these four different cases, from which we can see that the exponential decrease all happens in the deep quantum regime, at which the conditions for classical limit $\left|\mu_i c_i\right| \ll 1$ are not held yet.
-Within our numerical errors, we find that in all these four cases $\sigma^2$ is given by Eq.~(\ref{eq12}), confirming that this behavior for the shear scalar is {\em universal: the shears approach zero exponentially with the same form and exponent in the deep quantum regime.}
+To further demonstrate that the behavior given by Eq.~(\ref{sigma2decay}) is {\em universal} not only perturbatively but also non-perturbatively, we have studied various cases with different initial conditions and different matter fields and found that the above results are robust. {}For example, in addition to the case of dust considered above, we have also considered the cases of a radiation field $\rho_R = {\rho_R^{(0)}}{v^{-4/3}}$, a free massless scalar field, as well as a scalar field with an ekpyrotic potential (EKP)~\cite{Cai:2012va,McNamara:2022dmf}, and a polynomial chaotic potential (PCP)~\cite{Kallosh:2025ijd}, given by Eq.(\ref{eq13}), which involves two sets of parameters $(V_0, p, \beta)$ and $(\alpha_{1}, \alpha_2, m)$.
+Choosing $\alpha_1 = 0.14$, $\alpha_2 = 6.644\times 10^{-3}$ and $m = 1.26 \times 10^{-6}\; m_{\rm Pl}$, it was shown \cite{Kallosh:2025ijd} that the PCP model fits recent cosmic microwave background observations very well~\cite{ACT:2025fju}.
+In the following, we shall choose $(V_0, p, \beta) = (0.00366, 0.1, 5)$ for the EKP model, to ensure $c^{\text{eff}}_3(t_i)<0$ (ensuring that our initial conditions set lead to collapse of the Bianchi I universe in the pre-bounce phase, $\dot{a}_i(t) < 0$ for $t_i < t < t_B$), while keeping the same choice for $\alpha_{1, 2}$ and $m$ as those adopted in \cite{Kallosh:2025ijd}.
+For such choices, we find that in the case with an EKP potential, similar to the case shown in~\cite{McNamara:2022dmf}, two bounces appear, while in the other three cases only a single bounce exists.
+Like in the dust example, in all these four cases we still find that all $a_i(t)$ and $a(t)$ grow dramatically after the bounce, $\dot{a}_i(t), \; \dot{a}(t) > 0$ for $t > t_B$, and soon reach their macroscopic sizes.
+In {}Fig.~\ref{fig2}, we show $\sigma^2(t)$ for these four different cases, from which we can see that the exponential decrease all happens in the deep quantum regime, at which the conditions for the classical limit $\left|\mu_i c_i\right| \ll 1$ are not held yet.
+Note that the massless case is almost indistinguishable from the polynomial chaotic case.
+Within our numerical errors, we find that in all these cases $\sigma^2$ follows the general behavior given by Eq.~(\ref{sigma2decay}) and with the same rate $\Gamma=2A$, confirming that this behavior is {\em universal: shears approach zero exponentially with the same form and exponent in the deep quantum regime. }